na-na-hi/renget/archive/how2playba.md

 - Match colours
 - Read the story (it's fun)
 - Rush through normal missions to unlock cafe upgrades and game modes
+- Splurge ur AP.
+1 AP = 1 XP, so get rid of it as fast as you can.
-- Take advantage of the school bonuses in Bounties, and use CC
+- Take advantage of the school bonuses and use CC in Bounty
 - Join a club.
 There's no clan tryharding or an obligation to talk.

 ## Downloading/Setting up the game